Updated for 2019!

 - Ebates: Earn up to 35% in cash-back on all your online purchases at more than 750 stores.
 Join Ebates here (+$5 bonus).

 - KOHO App: Use the KOHO App and Reloadable Visa Prepaid card to earn 0.50% cash back on all your debit purchases.
-Sign up here and enter promo code “FREEDOM20” to get up to a $60 bonus!
+Sign up here and enter promo code “CASHBACK” to get an extra 1% cash back in your first 90 days!

 - Open a High-Interest Tangerine Savings account (2.75% interest rate) and get up to a $50 Bonus.
 Sign up here.